Aliases for MALT1 Gene

 GeneCards Summary for MALT1 Gene

 MALT1 (MALT1 Paracaspase) is a Protein Coding gene.
 Diseases associated with MALT1 include Immunodeficiency 12 and Lymphoma, Mucosa-Associated Lymphoid Type.
-Among its related pathways are TCR signaling in naive CD4+ T cells and Innate Immune System.
+Among its related pathways are TCR signaling (REACTOME) and CLEC7A (Dectin-1) signaling.
 Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and peptidase activity.

 Enhances BCL10-induced activation of NF-kappa-B. Involved in nuclear export of BCL10.
 Binds to TRAF6, inducing TRAF6 oligomerization and activation of its ligase activity.
 Has ubiquitin ligase activity.
 MALT1-dependent BCL10 cleavage plays an important role in T-cell antigen receptor-induced integrin adhesion.
 Involved in the induction of T helper 17 cells (Th17) differentiation.
 Cleaves RC3H1 and ZC3H12A in response to T-cell receptor (TCR) stimulation which releases their cooperatively repressed targets to promote Th17 cell differentiation (By similarity).